Side panel

 Closing a side panel

-A side panel can be closed by a user simply clicking an area outside of the panel, or by clicking the close arrow.
+By default, a side panel can be closed by a user simply clicking an area outside of the panel, or by clicking the close arrow.
+Clicking outside of the side panel to close it will be ignored if "Ignore clicks outside to close" is checked.

 Close side panel